Diniboy1123/manifesto/README.md

 All tested segments played this way just fine, so I ended up making this a default behavior.
 If you encounter a segment that doesn't play this way, please open an issue and I will move this to a config option.

+### `sidx` box is added to subtitle segments if present

+FFmpeg seemingly panics if `sidx` isn't present in subtitle chunks, which is understandable since it relies on this box for proper playback.
+Unfortunately, some providers omit the `sidx` box in their segment responses.
+To address this, a workaround was implemented: the tool uses the duration of the first subtitle segment as a reference value for `SubSegmentDuration`.
+While this approach may not strictly adhere to standards, it has proven effective in ensuring playback functionality.

 ## Performance

 The tool is pure Go and doesn't remux anything, therefore it is very lightweight and fast compared to other tools.
 However it still loads large chunks of data into memory, so it may not be suitable for low-end devices.
 On the contrary, I am running this on a Raspberry Pi Zero W and it works just fine.
 Since I would like to keep it that way, I do not have plans to implement FFmpeg based timestamp calculation.
 It would be nice to have, as that would open up the possibility to support more players, but less resource hungry and faster is more important to me.